Niko-La/AIT/README.md

 ## 🎯 Our Mission

-Not just another software development company or IT provider.
+Not just another software dev company or IT provider.
 We're your dedicated AI-powered IT team, comprised of hardcore engineers, expert devs & cutting-edge ML researchers.

 ### 💡 What Sets Us Apart